arschles/go-progprobs/README.md

 ## Peer to peer chatter

-Write a program `pp` that can connect to N peers (other `pp` processes listening on different ports on the same machine, specified as a command line flag on startup) to send and receive messages.
+Write a program `pp` that can connect to N peers (other `pp` processes listening on different ports on the same machine, specified as a command line flag on startup for each process) to send and receive messages.

 The following messages control `pp`: